Changyou.com Ltd. Q4 adjusted earnings Miss Estimates

-BEIJING (dpa-AFX) - Changyou.com Ltd. (CYOU) reported earnings for fourth quarter that decreased from last year.
+BEIJING (dpa-AFX) - Changyou.com Ltd. (CYOU) revealed earnings for fourth quarter that declined from last year.

 Excluding items, Changyou.com Ltd. reported adjusted earnings of $11.39 million or $0.21 per share for the period.